-Booked slots are a way to assign PATCHS requests to specific users for them to deal with on a future date.
+Booked slots are a way to assign PATCHS requests to deal with on a future date.
 This can help spread demand and match it to your staff capacity.
 It combines the advantages of an appointment book, with the flexibility of an inbox to prioritise and respond to patients as you see fit.

 There are three main parts to booked slots:

 - Setting up booked slots at your practice

 - Assigning requests to a particular date

 - Managing booked slots in your inbox

 Only PATCHS admins can set up booked slots.
 To do this, go to the 'Feature settings' tab on the 'Edit practice' page, and tick 'Enable booked slots' under 'Booked slots settings'.

 If you click 'Yes', you will then see a new 'Booked slots' tab has been created.
 Here you can view and set optional limits for requests that each staff member should be assigned on future days.
 You can scroll forwards and backwards using the arrows or calendar icons.

 Click a box in the table to set limits for pre-bookable (can be booked in future) and on the day slots (those reserved for urgent requests).